amanpreetbatra/grocery-billing-system/README.md

 product, one of small size( of price x) and the other of larger size( of price 2x) then it will successfully recognize them and add the price to the billing system accordingly.

+## Libraries to be installed:

+For this project to install them use the following pip command:

+pip install -r requirements.txt

+All important packages are present in this file

 Incase imageAI does not install directly, the following method can be used.